"False"

 -, - Umeå universitet, 901 87 Umeå

-Methodologically, I work primarily with experience-based and critical qualitative methodologies, often in combination with co-creative and participatory approaches.
-My research is conducted in close collaboration with practice and civil society, with the ambition of contributing both to scientific knowledge development and to tangible change in real-world settings.
+My research is conducted in close dialogue with practice and civil society, with the aim of contributing to both scientific knowledge development and real-world change.

 American Journal of Men's Health, Sage Publications 2024, Vol. 18, (6)